joshedwbit/DjangoWebsiteRedesign/notes/general-setup.md

 can then use these credentials to login to admin portal

 how to setup a user login system on my django project, explain each step in detail

+4.
+database

+python manage.py makemigrations
+python manage.py migrate

+once model is created inside the app models.py, will need to register the model in the app admin.py;
+from .models import [tablename]

+admin.site.register([tablename])

+can populate via the admin portal

+to display the model in a view, in views.py; from .models import [tablename] inject into view

+can use |safe filter to print html directly